Table of Contents

 While the persistent object-cache can improve the PHP execution time, it is disabled by default because there are so many plugins not compatible with persistent object-cache.

 The plugin author is caching the “View All Transient page” but he does not clear the cache if you edit some transient cache entity, so even you make changes to a transient entity, the “View All Transit page” will still show the old values.

 Update transient source code:

 Development mode disables OPcache, Object-Cache, CDN, Litespeed cache & Web Application Firewall regardless of their statuses.
 This option is recommended for development or debugging a possible issue.
 To enable the development mode, go to our Closte plugin page.

 When Development Mode is triggered, all caches are flushed except Google Cloud CDN.

-Also, you can completely clear all caches by going in Site->Cache Invalidation page.
+Also, you can completely clear all caches by going to the Site->Cache Invalidation page.